zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/anatomy-of-test-test/index.md

 # run_once()

-This is called by job.run_test N times, where N is controlled by the interations parameter to run_test (Defaulting to one). it also gets called an additional time with profilers turn on, if any profilers are enabled.
+This is called by job.run_test N times, where N is controlled by the iterations parameter to run_test (Defaulting to one). it also gets called an additional time with profilers turn on, if any profilers are enabled.